kahlan/kahlan/docs/allow.md

 });
 ```

-You can apply multiple return values with:
+You can specify multiple return values with:

 ```php
 it("stubs a method with multiple return values", function() {